Behavior Tracking > What Behavior is Tracked?

 A page-view is triggered by a visitor loading a page with our tracking script on it.
 Once the tracking script loads, a page-view event is fired.
 Data values captured and associated with the page-view include:

 - User IDs – cookie based – (domain specific and cross-domain network IDs).
-These user IDs contain no personally identifiable information; in addition, no personally identifiable data is enriched or joined to these IDs.
+These user IDs contain no personally identifiable information.

 - Session ID – cookie based – session cookie expires at 30 minutes of user inactivity.
 This is used for associating engagement with “sessions” or “visits” and calculating per-session metrics.